Perry Fenwick

 Perry Fenwick (born 29 May 1962) is an English actor.
-He is known for portraying the role of Billy Mitchell in the BBC soap opera EastEnders, a role which he has played since 1998.
+He is known for playing Billy Mitchell in the BBC soap opera EastEnders, a role which he has played since 1998.

-Early and personal life
+Early life

 Fenwick was born on 29 May 1962 in Canning Town, a suburb in the West Ham district of the Newham borough of East London.
 He has one sister, Tracey, and two brothers, Faron and Lee.
 He is also the second cousin of Georgina Hagen.
-Fenwick married former Coronation Street actress Angela Lonsdale, but in February 2010, it was announced that the couple were to separate.

 Career

 Television

 Fenwick's first regular television role was in the sitcom Watching.
-He has also appeared in Inspector Morse, The Brittas Empire, Minder, On the Up, The Thin Blue Line, London’s Burning, and Bergerac.
-He has also appeared in the long-running ITV police drama series The Bill five times, playing a different minor character each time.
+He has also appeared in Inspector Morse, The Brittas Empire, Minder, On the Up, The Thin Blue Line, London's Burning and Bergerac.
+He appeared in the long-running ITV police drama series The Bill five times, playing a different minor character each time.

 Fenwick's film credits include Party Party, Mona Lisa, Empire State, The Raggedy Rawney, I.D., The Tichborne Claimant, Janice Beard 45 WPM, The Winslow Boy, G:MT – Greenwich Mean Time and ID2: Shadwell Army.
 In 1998, Fenwick was cast in the role of Billy Mitchell in EastEnders.

+Personal life

+Fenwick married former Coronation Street actress Angela Lonsdale, but in February 2010, it was announced that the couple were to separate.